-Fortunately, thanks to an Entertainment Weekly interview with King and director Nikolaj Arcel – not to mention a breakdown of a previous draft of the script over on Ain’t It Cool News – we can now make at least five predictions regarding what lies in store for Roland and his ka-tet next year.
+Fortunately, thanks to an Entertainment Weekly interview with King and director Nikolaj Arcel – not to mention a breakdown of a previous draft of the script over on Ain’t It Cool News – there’s quite a bit we can tease out about the Dark Tower movie already.
+With that in mind, here are my five big predictions regarding what lies in store for Roland and his ka-tet next year.

 5. It’s going to start the same way as the books do

-“The man in black fled across the desert, and the gunslinger followed” – the opening line of the first book in the series, The Gunslinger, has since gone on to become one of the most iconic in the series.
+“The man in black fled across the desert, and the gunslinger followed” – the opening line of the first book in the series, The Gunslinger, is one of the most iconic in the series.
 Surely, there’s no other way for the film version to begin?
+The way King tells it, previous drafts of The Dark Tower screenplay by screenwriters Akiva Goldsman and Jeff Pinkner planned to do just that, until he insisted that the original opening be retained.
+That said, while Constant Readers shouldn’t expect too slavish an Dark Tower adaptation, because…

 4. The rest of the plot is going to be very different

-Well, maybe that’s a slight overstatement – but still, fans shouldn’t expect this first film to be a direct recreation of The Gunslinger and its closest sequels, The Drawing of the Three and The Waste Lands.
-Based off comments by King and Arcel – and judging from the script reviewed by AICN – after we open with Roland’s pursuit of the Man in Black, the story will actually jump forward to cover events from the latter two books, skipping over much of the source material inbetween.
+OK, maybe that’s a slight overstatement.
+Still, fans shouldn’t expect this first film to be a direct recreation of The Gunslinger and its closest sequels, The Drawing of the Three and The Waste Lands.
+Based off comments by King and Arcel – and judging from the script reviewed by AICN – after we open with Roland’s pursuit of the Man in Black, the story will jump forward to cover some of the events from the The Drawing of the Three, skipping over much of the material in-between.

-This will also include a re-arranging of the order in which certain happenings transpire, and in the case of Jake Chamber’s introduction to the story, the streamlining of similar related episodes together into one scene.
+This will mean re-arranging the narrative’s overall timeline, and in the case of Jake Chamber’s introduction to the story, streamlining similar related episodes together into one scene.
 And speaking of Jake, although it’s safe to say you can expect to see Roland’s surrogate son on the big screen next February, you might want to prepare yourself for the fact that…

 3. Several key characters won’t show up this time around

 Specifically, don’t expect to see either Eddie or Susannah pop up during this outing.
-It might seem crazy to fans that a Dark Tower film covering material from the first three instalments in the series won’t include two of the core characters from those books (and the series itself as whole), but apparently the pair are only foreshadowed this time around, suggesting they’re being held back to be used in the event a sequel film/TV series gets the green light.
+It might seem crazy that a Dark Tower film covering material from the first two instalments in the series won’t include two of the core characters from those books (and the series itself as whole), but apparently the pair are only foreshadowed this time around.
+This suggests that Eddie and Susannah’s debut is intentionally being held back until a sequel film or TV series gets the green light.

 2. Several characters will debut earlier than expected